Applications of Artificial Neural Networks in Microorganism Image Analysis: A Comprehensive Review from Conventional Multilayer Perceptron to Popular Convolutional Neural Network and Potential Visual Transformer: Methodology Analysis and Potential Direction

 \subsubsection{Potential Direction Based on Existing Methods}

-In existing methods, the enhanced framework of GANs is proposed to achieve the data augmentation of microorganism image in~\cite{Xu-2020-AEFG}, but it suffers from the influence caused by different object directions.
-To solve this problem, it uses the corresponding ground truth images to uniform the directions of these objects.
-This method has a significant limitation, which is the requirement of vast labour for making labels.
-For some datasets without ground truth images, this framework cannot work well.
-The work~\cite{Cheng-2020-MTCN} also faces the same problem.
-However, it provides another way to optimize this limitation.
-Because the images in polar coordinates do not have directions, the method used in~\cite{Cheng-2020-MTCN} converts the original images (images in Cartesian coordinates) into polar images (images in polar coordinates) to reduce the influence by the object direction.
+In existing methods, the enhanced framework of GANs is proposed to achieve the data augmentation of microorganism images in~\cite{Xu-2020-AEFG}, but it suffers from the influence caused by different object directions.
+To solve this problem, it uses the corresponding segmentation ground truth images to uniform the directions of these objects.
+This approach is limited for the datasets without segmentation ground truth images.
+The work~\cite{Cheng-2020-MTCN} also faces the same challenge caused by different object directions.
+However, another approach is proposed to address this problem.
+The method used in~\cite{Cheng-2020-MTCN} converts the original images (images in Cartesian coordinates) into polar images (images in polar coordinates) to reduce the influence of the object direction.
 Therefore, this thought can be applied to improve further the framework used in~\cite{Xu-2020-AEFG}.
 Besides, in~\cite{Pedraza-2017-ADCA,Li-2020-MAMR,Zhang-2020-AMCF}, data augmentation is one of the steps in their workflows, the methods used in these works are rotation and flipping.
-The enhanced frameworks of GANs~\cite{Xu-2020-AEFG} may be helpful in these works.
+The enhanced frameworks of GANs~\cite{Xu-2020-AEFG,Xu-2020-MIAU} may be helpful in these works.
+Although some existing MIA methods can be fused for optimization, many advanced techniques should be imported from other computer vision fields.